Dennis-yxchen/D2A/README.md

      - previous_profile_file
      - previous_profile
      - previous_profile's path
-   - LLM to be used (details refers to concordia package)
+   - Backbone LLM (details refers to concordia package)
      - api_type
      - model_name
      - api_key
-   - desires-related stuff (the desires to be used when simulating)
+   - desires-related stuff (the desire dimensions to be used while simulating)
-     - wanted_desires (will appear as the hint for agent)
+     - visible_desires (will appear in the context as the hint for agent)
-     - hidden_desires (will not appear as the hint for agent)
+     - hidden_desires (will not appear in the context as the hint for agent)
-   - the path to restore the result
+   - the path to store the result

-3. run the experiment by `python PATH/to/indoor_Room.py` and `python PATH/to/outdoor_party.py`
+3. **run the experiment** by `python PATH/to/indoor_Room.py` or `python PATH/to/outdoor_party.py`

 If you want to change the desire-related component, please go to
 TODO: